Byōbu: Contemporary byōbu artists

 The greatest Nihonga painter of the second half of the 20th century was Matazō Kayama (加山 又造).
 He painted nearly 100 screens over a thirty-year period, several of which are in the National Museum of Modern Art, Tokyo.

 [After the war] the conventions of Nihonga were being condemned, and every aspect of traditional Japanese art was being negated in a serious manner.
 West realism, modernism and automatic free abstraction had developed a following in Japan, and free abstraction was reaching the peak of its popularity… During this period, when I was young, I came to believe – rather simply, in a sense – in the secret but shining possibilities of Nihonga and especially of screen painting.

 Since Matazo's death, very few artists still paint byōbu.
 Many contemporary artists continue to allude to the byōbu format, aligning multiple panels in a row, creating ultra-wide paintings.
 In the age of international art commerce, this is done more for ease of handling and transport, since ultimately, these works are displayed flat on a wall.

 Kentaro Sato (佐藤 健太郎) produced an exceptional two-screen byōbu (each screen with six panels) for his Master's project at Tama Art University entitled Transfiguration of Currents (流転ノ行方).
 Abandoning the traditional byōbu format, Sato used individual panels, which more closely resemble fusuma (sliding screens used as interior partitions).
 Both he and Kiyo Hasegawa (長谷川幾与) paint large works using mineral pigments on Japanese paper which are then mounted on four or six individual panels, not more than 1 m wide.

 Allan West (b.
-1962), who studied with Matazo Kayama Tokyo University of the Arts from 1989–1992, paints hanging scrolls, fans and folding screens:
+1962), who studied with Matazo Kayama Tokyo University of the Arts from 1989 to 1992, paints hanging scrolls, fans and folding screens: